Overview

 How will Crohn’s affect me over time?

-Some severe cases of Crohn’s disease can have a significant impact on people’s lives.
-This can be due to a weak response to treatment which makes symptom-free remission difficult to achieve and can involve frequent flare ups.
+Severe cases can have a significant impact on daily life.
+A weak response to treatment can involve frequent flare ups.
+This makes symptom-free remission difficult to achieve.
 As there is no cure for this condition, it can relapse intermittently.
-Flare ups can be triggered by various factors including stress, poor diet, missed medicine or other illnesses.
-These triggers will be specific to each person.
-Over time, most people learn how to manage their condition and identify and avoid the factors that may cause a flare up.
+Flare ups are triggered by various factors including stress, poor diet, missed medicine or other illnesses.
+These triggers will be unique to each person.
+When it is at an active stage, symptoms can make it difficult to cope with going out.
+Sometimes, people require time away from day-to-day commitments.
+However, treatment usually aims to improve symptoms within days or weeks and normal quality of life is restored.

 Treatment